pandersail/Cocktail-Search/README.md

-# Cocktail-Search-
+# Cocktail-Search
-An app to search cocktail recipes
+The home of cocktail recipes

 ## Preview